 Tyburn Railroad: This small short line operates just 1.5 miles of track near Morrisville and interchanges with CSX and NS at Fairless.
 It maintains its own website and can be contacted there.

 Union Railroad: This historic shortline has been in operation since 1896 and is currently owned by Transtar.
 Please visit Transtar's website regarding job openings with their company.

 Union County Industrial Railroad: This short line is yet another property owned by North Shore Railroad operating between Allenwood and Windfield with a connection to NS at Milto.

 Wellsboro & Corning Railroad: The Wellsboro & Corning Railroad, a division of G&W, connects its namesake cities operating between Corning, New York (where it interchange with CP and NS) and Wellsboro, Pennsylvania on a 35-mile line.

 Western New York & Pennsylvania Railroad: The WNY&P began operations in 2001 and operates well over 300 miles of track in northwestern Pennsylvania and western New York.
 It is currently owned by the Livonia, Avon & Lakeville, a nearby short line itself.
 Please visit their website for career information.

 York Railway: Today, the York Railway is operated by the Genesee & Wyoming although its history dates back to the famous little Maryland & Pennsylvania Railroad (the Ma & Pa).
 The railroad currently operates about 42 miles of track.

 Youngstown & Southeastern Railroad: This railroad is owned by the Indiana Boxcar Corporation and began operations in 2006 between Youngstown, Ohio and Darlington, Pennsylvania with connections to both CSX and NS.
-Please Indiana Boxcar to inquire about employment.
+Please visit Indiana Boxcar's website for job information.